zealousweb/wp-push-notifications/README.md

 5. Click ‘Activate Plugin’ to activate it.

 # How To Use
-You have to configure it from wp-admin > Push Notification > Setup
+Step 1 : You have to configure it from wp-admin > Push Notification >

-You will find a new tab “Push Notification” go to Setup.
+You will find a new tab “Push Notification”.
 ![Screenshot](resources/img/image-1.png)

 To create firebase account, Please follow below steps